A Reference Document · The Language Firm

 Policy-posture divergence

 The vendor's governing policy documents and its public identity are telling different stories.
 The product's surface-level presentation has not changed, but the data practices underneath have shifted materially.
-The most consequential pattern, because it is the hardest to detect through normal channels — the marketing page reveals nothing; the alarm lives in the privacy policy revision, which most procurement processes treat as a one-time read.
 Orange pill.

 Asymmetric movement

 Policy language and public posture did not move in the same direction or at the same layer.
-The movement is real, but its governance significance depends on which layer moved and what it means for the specific institutional deployment.
-Asymmetric movement is the pattern that demands the most judgment from governance teams.
 Deep-purple pill.

 Repeated divergence (longitudinal subtype)